Superacid: Origin of extreme acid strength

 More recently, carborane acids have been prepared as single component superacids that owe their strength to the extraordinary stability of the carboranate anion, a family of anions stabilized by three-dimensional aromaticity, as well as by electron-withdrawing group typically attached thereto.

 In superacids, the proton is shuttled rapidly from proton acceptor to proton acceptor by tunneling through a hydrogen bond via the Grotthuss mechanism, just as in other hydrogen-bonded networks, like water or ammonia.

 Applications

 In petrochemistry, superacidic media are used as catalysts, especially for alkylations.
 Typical catalysts are sulfated oxides of titanium and zirconium or specially treated alumina or zeolites.
 The solid acids are used for alkylating benzene with ethene and propene as well as difficult acylations, e.g. of chlorobenzene.
+In organic chemistry, superacids are used as a means of protonating alkanes to promote the use of carbocations in situ during reactions.
+The resulting carbocations are of much use in organic synthesis of numerous organic compounds, the high acidity of the superacids helps to stabilize the highly reactive and unstable carbocations for future reactions.

 Examples

-The following values show the Hammett acidity function for several superacids, the strongest being fluoroantimonic acid.
-Increased acidity is indicated by smaller (in this case, more negative) values of H0.
+The following are examples of superacids.
+Each is listed with its Hammett acidity function, where a smaller value of H0 (in these cases, more negative) indicates a stronger acid.